+For the three-months ended September 30, 2021, total revenues decreased by 16.9%, as operations at Bronco Billy's were impacted by the loss of all of the property's on-site parking and many of its hotel rooms due to the construction of Chamonix.
+For the nine-month period, total revenues increased by 30.7%, as volumes during the 2020 period were impacted by approximately three months of closure.
+To alleviate the lack of on-site parking, we introduced complimentary valet parking, as well as a free shuttle service to an off-site parking lot.

-For the three- and six-months ended June 30, 2021, total revenues increased by 290.8% and 85.8%, respectively, as volumes during the 2020 period were impacted by approximately three months of closure.
-Casino revenue increased by 275.1% and 97.4% for the respective three- and six-month periods, driven by volumes in slot operations, which revenue increased by 267.0% and 105.3% for the same periods, respectively.
-Table games revenue increased by \$121,000 for the second quarter, but decreased by 37.5% for the six-month period because table games operations were not permitted to reopen in Cripple Creek until February 2021.
-Food and beverage revenues increased by 607.6% and 21.3% for the respective three- and six-month periods, though limitations on seating and reduced operating hours continued for much of the second quarter of 2021.
-Hotel revenues increased by 172.9% and 24.1% for the respective three- and six-month periods, reflecting last year's closure of the property for approximately three months.
+Casino revenue decreased by 23.0% for the three-months ended September 30, 2021, but increased by 30.5% for the nine-month period.
+These changes were largely due to slot revenue, which decreased by 26.2% and increased by 30.4% for the respective periods.
+Table games revenue increased by \$222,000 for the third quarter and by 35.5% for the nine-month period, as table games operations were not permitted to reopen in Cripple Creek until February 2021.

+Non-casino revenue consists of food and beverage revenue.
+Food and beverage revenues increased by 46.5% and 30.7% for the respective three- and nine-month periods, though limitations on seating and reduced operating hours continued for much of the third quarter of 2021.
+Hotel revenues increased by 32.8% and 28.3% for the respective three- and nine-month periods, due to higher average daily room rates.
+Total occupied room-nights decreased by 21.6% to 1,521 room-nights for the third quarter of 2021, reflecting the closure of most of the property's hotel rooms to accommodate Chamonix, which was overcome by higher average daily room rates.
+For the nine-month period, total occupied room-nights increased by 16.2% to 2,761 room-nights for the nine-month period, reflecting last year's closure period for approximately three months.

-Adjusted Segment EBITDA for the three-months ended June 30, 2021 increased by \$2.0 million to \$1.8 million and, for the six-months ended June 30, 2021 by \$4.2 million to \$3.5 million.
-These increases were due to the revenue increases described above (principally due to the closure during the prior-year periods), improved labor controls, more efficient marketing due to improved analytics from a new slot marketing system installed at Bronco Billy's in late 2019, and reductions in food costs and device fees/taxes.
+Adjusted Segment EBITDA for the three-months ended September 30, 2021 decreased by \$1.6 million to \$1.5 million, and increased by \$2.6 million to \$5.1 million for the nine-months ended September 30, 2021.
+The decrease during the quarter was due to disruptions from the construction of Chamonix as described above, including additional operating expenses related to the operation of our new valet and parking shuttle service.
+Additionally, both of the prior-year periods had a \$424,000 benefit from the elimination of point redemption liabilities that accrued under the property's prior loyalty program.
+For the nine-month period, Adjusted Segment EBITDA increased due to the revenue increases described above, improved labor controls, more efficient marketing due to improved analytics from a new slot marketing system installed at Bronco Billy's in late 2019, reductions in food costs and device fees/taxes, and the prior-year's closure period.
 Similar to our other properties, Bronco Billy's paid severance and benefits to many of its employees during part of the 2020 closure period.